 Once you have joined the Inn, in addition to passing the Bar Professional Training Course (BPTC), you must complete 12 Qualifying Sessions (QSs) within a two year period in order to be called to the Bar.
 If you are a transferring lawyer, you must complete six QSs within three years of being called.
 Only 6 QSs will be counted per term.
 Benchers and barristers no longer requiring QSs are welcome and encouraged to join students and dine in Hall on QS nights.

-See below for information regarding all types of QSs and see booking Qualifying Sessions for the full QS Calendar and details on how to book.
+See below for information regarding all types of QSs.
+See booking Qualifying Sessions for details on how to book.

 Court suits and gowns are required for attendance at all QSs unless specified otherwise.
 See Dress Code and Rules for full details.